lmuntaner/tech-introduction-product-people/docs/networking/json.md

 One of the main reasons for its success is the simplicity and readability.

-For the computers it is also very easy to parse and write.

 It is easy for humans to read and write.
-It is easy for machines to parse and generate.
+It also is simple for machines to parse and generate.

 ## Example of JSON